-A UNESCO world heritage site, the Skocjan Caves have some of the largest underground canyons in the world.
-Walking through these caves are truly spectacular, with breath-taking caverns, a rushing underground river and huge spaces beneath the earth.
+A UNESCO world heritage site, the Škocjan Caves have some of the largest underground canyons in the world.
+Walking through these caves is truly spectacular, with breathtaking caverns, a rushing underground river and huge spaces beneath the earth.

 Visitors have three choices on how to experience the caves:

 following the Reka River underground

 walking along the surface, following the Škocjan Education Trail.